tomwaters/seigaiha/README.md

 A simple norns script that plays arpeggios while drawing a seigaiha pattern on the screen.

 ### recommended listening
-Set the clock to between 80 and 120 bpm, add some reverb and maybe play a field recording in the norns tape.
+Set the clock to between 80 and 120 bpm, add some reverb and maybe play a field recording in the norns tape player.

 ### how it works
 The step function uses the MusicUtil library to select a chord at random from the pentatonic scale with a random root note.
 It then waits until the next sync quantum of 4 beats before it plays the notes in that chord using the polyperc engine with a half beat pause between each note.
 The process is then repeated with a new chord played each time.